oliviamcauley/Bar_Surfing/README.md

 This work used the galactic dynamics Python package, [galpy: A Python Library for Galactic Dynamics, Jo Bovy (2015), Astrophys.
 J. Supp., 216, 29 (arXiv/1412.3451)](https://iopscience.iop.org/article/10.1088/0067-0049/216/2/29/pdf).

-[^1]: A type of simulation where particles interact with the potential(s) imposed on them.
+[^1]: Test particle simulation is a type of simulation where particles interact with the potential(s) imposed on them.
-[^2]: The radius at which the Sun orbits around the center of the galaxy.
+[^2]: Solar circle is the radius at which the Sun orbits around the center of the galaxy.

 # Table of Contents
 1. [Introduction](#Introduction)